sodadata/docs/soda/quick-start-sodacl.md

 ## SodaCL: In brief

 **Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
-Used in conjunction with the Soda platform, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.
+Used in conjunction with Soda tools, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.

 After installing Soda, you connect it to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file (except SparkDF, which is [special]({% link soda/connect-spark.md %})).
 Then, you define your Soda checks for data quality in a **checks YAML** file.